adiezsanchez/microglia_dna_damage/README.md

 <h3>Spot detection</h3>

 1. The final step in the analysis involves the detection of spots (in this example DNA damage foci) using a pretrained [APOC-based](https://github.com/haesleinhuepf/apoc) object-segmenter.
 This step uses the DNA damage maximum intensity projection as an input.
 Using 0_train_dna_damage_segmenter I have trained three version of this spot detection tool that you can use.
 Version 1 works well for optimal stainings with little noise/background, 2 and 3 generalize better over optimal and suboptimal stainings.
-Version 3 is skewed towards detection of foci in suboptimal stains with a lot of background so it introduces some noise in the results, I recommend sticking with <code>dna_damage_segmenter_version = 2</code>, a compromise between versions 1 and 3.
+Version 3 is skewed towards detection of foci in suboptimal stains with a lot of background so it introduces some noise in the results.
+I recommend sticking with <code>dna_damage_segmenter_version = 1</code> the stricter analysis settings that will only segment correctly optimal staining qualities (associated with fresh slides in this project).

 2. Afterwards an erosion/dilation cycle is performed on the detected spot objects.
 This is done to remove small detected specks that are not considered DNA damage foci, the posterior dilation cycle merges single spot entities that might have been divided in multiple spots upon erosion.
 This step allows you to fine tune the size of what is considered a spot and what is not, by increasing the <code>dna_damage_erosion</code> parameter you will consider only the bigger spots and discard the small ones, the opposite is true for smaller spots.
 In this particular project <code>dna_damage_erosion = 2</code>.
 The same parameter value is used for the subsequent dilation step.
 Filtering by spot size could be an alternative but more biased implementation of this procedure.